saraoraib/Smart-Phonebook/README.md

 # Smart-Phonebook

 The Smart Phonebook is a simple yet efficient phonebook management system that allows users to search for phone numbers, search by name, and add new contacts to a digital phonebook.
-This project is designed to help students practice working with dictionaries, loops, conditional statements, and basic input validation.

 The system provides an interactive menu for users to perform the following actions: